 September, 2017 - Finalists pitch in New York during the U.N.
 General Assembly

 What will I get if my solution is selected?

 Solve is a community.
-Once the solutions are selected as Solvers, those teams will gain access to everyone in our community from other Solvers, to Solve staff, to MIT faculty, to leaders from the tech industry, business, philanthropy, government, and civil society.
+Once the solutions are selected to be part of our Solver class, those teams will gain access to everyone in our community from other members of the Solver cohort, to Solve staff, to MIT faculty, to leaders from the tech industry, business, philanthropy, government, and civil society.